Skip to main content

 Vaccines for babies

 Babies’ immune systems aren’t fully developed, so it’s easier for them to get sick.
-It’s important to start their recommended vaccine series early in their lives, before they come into contact with lots of germs.
+It’s important to start their recommended vaccine series early, before they come into contact with lots of germs.

 Vaccinating your baby protects them from 14 childhood illnesses.
 This includes life-threatening ones like diphtheria and whooping cough.
 Some of these once-rare illnesses are appearing in our communities again, as vaccine rates slip.